Syntrojex/raheeq-ul-makhtum/README.md

 finest and most authentic biographies of **Prophet Muhammad ﷺ** ever written.

-Originally authored in Arabic, it covers the complete life of the Prophet ﷺ — from his birth in Makkah to his passing — with meticulous research, authentic references, and beautiful narrative.
+Originally authored in Arabic, it covers the complete life of the Prophet ﷺ — from his birth in Makkah to his passing — with researches, authentic references, and beautiful narrative.

 > 🏆 **Won 1st Prize** at the World Muslim League's International